MarvelousSoftware/marvelous-aurelia-docs/src/grid/column-chooser/local-binding/local-binding.md

 This demo shows how to use `Column Chooser` with local binding.

-NOTE: in case if user would like to be able to save applied customizations [state persistance](#/grid/sample/general-state-persistence) might be used.
+NOTE: a common scenario is to let user save customized view.
+[State persistance](#/grid/sample/general-state-persistence) could be used for that.